Glasses and testing for glasses (Hospital Refraction)

 Why do people need glasses?

-Diagram of an eye
+Parts of the eye

-Glasses are needed when light rays do not come to a common focus on the retina (back of the eye), for example the image of the object is not sharply defined.
+Glasses are needed when light rays do not come to a common focus on the retina (back of the eye).
+For example, the image of the object is not sharply defined.

-What are the differences between hypermetropia, myopia, and astigmatism?
+What are hypermetropia, myopia, and astigmatism?

-Who will arrange our refraction appointment?
+Who will arrange my child's refraction appointment?

 A refraction appointment is generally arranged by the orthoptist as a routine assessment.